StrongKey/WebAuthn/README.md

 # WebAuthn
 This project is a sample WebAuthn client written to work with StrongKey's [FIDO Server, Community Edition](https://github.com/StrongKey/FIDO-Server) and [sample Relying Party](https://github.com/StrongKey/relying-party-java).
 It is intended to demonstrate the basic web service calls needed to register users and keys, and to manage FIDO2 authentication.
 Follow the instructions below to get a functioning WebAuthn demo for your own use.
 After you're done, keep reading to learn how to make successful contributions to the sample WebAuthn project.

-Follow these links to learn more:
+Click these links to learn more:

 - [WebAuthn](https://en.wikipedia.org/wiki/WebAuthn) on Wikipedia
 - Browse the entire [W3 Schools Web Authentication specification](https://www.w3.org/TR/webauthn/)